solid/process/code-of-conduct.md

 determining the consequences for any action they deem in violation of this Code of Conduct:

+### Continued behavior

+A pattern of continued violations of community standards will be determined using the "three-strikes system".
+Three strikes will constitute a pattern of behavior, and it may lead to a temporary ban.
+Continued violations beyond three strikes may lead to a permanent ban.
+However, severe offenses may lead to a temporary or permanent ban regardless of the number of strikes.
+This applies to all violations of the Code of Conduct as described below.

 ### 1. Correction

 **Community Impact**: Use of inappropriate language or other behavior deemed